 - Vitoria: Lirainosaurus [the Laño site is frequently described in recent literature as "equivalent to the Sedano Formation" without using the Vitoria Formation, as we'll get to when we come to Lirainosaurus]

-Or, to look at it another way:
+Or, to look at it another way (and without all those brackets and comments):

 - Adamantina: Campanian–Maastrichtian of Argentina, South America